Why Indie Writers Should Read Other Indie Writers

 Most of all, when you read indie authors, you keep the industry going, and you keep them going, which is a very worthy cause.
 You tell booksellers they're backing the right horses.
 And while it seems self-serving of us here at Delectable Reads to encourage reading indie works as we celebrate a wide spate of writers, in this one instance, even if you went elsewhere to find your indie reads, we'd just be happy you're reading indie authors.
 A peer group who is doing the exact same thing you're doing should never be ignored.
 The lessons you glean from their careers and their works will be the most on-the-nose.
 We want that for indie authors.
 (And, yes, it's partly because we love delectable reads, and the fuller our plate, the better we feel.)

-Just in case we weren't clear, observing and emulating traditional publishing is a necessary, valuable, and potentially enriching endeavor.
+Just in case we weren't clear, observing and emulating traditional publishing is a necessary, valuable, and potentially enriching endeavor, thus, the mixture of offerings below.
 That shouldn't keep indie writers, though, from regularly reading and supporting people who do what they do, from rubbing elbows instead of elbowing others, from investing in their own industry so that it is there for them when all of their lunch-hour and late-night writing results in a book any writer would want to emulate...and read.